 What is it like to recover from betrayal of trust today in a culture that is blind to the trauma and impatient with grief?
 When her long-time partner left her shortly before their wedding, the author found nothing had prepared her for the depth and duration of the pain.
-Despite having lived through her husband’s death years earlier, she was stunned by the intensity of the suffering and could not understand why the shock hit so hard.
 Her loss of faith in this one person precipitated an existential and spiritual crisis that called her very understanding of human nature into question, and she wanted to know why.

 Anyone who has been there knows: you need all the help you can get to reclaim your life and find the way back to wanting to get up in the morning.
-This book can help you, as only one written by a kindred spirit, someone who has been there, can.
-It will validate the panic, rage and despair you are going through as a natural human reaction to the shock, not the personal failing you fear, and will inspire you to keep on when everything in you wants to shut down.
+This book can help you, as only one written by a kindred spirit who has been there can.
+It will validate the panic, rage and despair you are going through as a natural human reaction to the shock — not as the personal failing you fear — and will inspire you to keep on when everything in you wants to shut down.

 Love and the Mystery of Betrayal has been showered with praise, described by reviewers as “courageous, rare, compelling, deep, original, honest, human, passionate, poignant, pioneering, inspiring, invaluable, beautiful, heart-centered, intelligent, wise, a triumph of spirit,” and more.
-In this powerful book the author takes us on a descent into the mostly uncharted depths of the psyche that blast into awareness when we open ourselves to a deep surrendered love, and that relationship is blown away by broken trust.
+This powerful book takes you on a descent into mostly uncharted depths of the psyche.
+These raw places of vulnerability blast into awareness when we have opened ourselves to deep surrendered love, and that relationship is blown away by broken trust.
 There are minor, everyday betrayals, and then there are the life-exploding disclosures explored in this book, the ones that “break your heart, fracture your world, and threaten to destroy your soul.”

-Be forewarned: this is not a sensational horror story of betrayal and abuse.
+But, be forewarned: this is not a sensational horror story of betrayal and abuse.
 The author was not cheated on, beaten, physically raped (she calls it a psychic rape), stolen from, yelled at, or bullied into submission, not even abandoned dramatically at the altar.
 At first, this betrayal of trust seems like a regrettable, but minor loss in the larger scheme of tragedies that we imagine befalling a person.
-But it turns out to have been a huge psychological trauma, a type of trauma that goes unnoticed in far too many people.
-The betrayal described in this book is not necessarily the result then of blatant abuse or infidelity, although the blow often includes disloyalty and unfaithfulness of some kind.
+No, she describes a type of profound trauma that goes unnoticed in far too many people.
+The betrayal described in this book is not necessarily the result then of blatant abuse or infidelity, although it may include both.

 Accompanying her into this “dark night of the soul,” the reader enters the disaster zone of a broken heart, a shattered mind, a mortified identity, and a suffering soul.
-We recognize ourselves as we join in a journey of reluctant surrender to the generally well hidden, yet excruciating landscape of betrayal—from the devastation of breakdown to the grace of breakthrough.
+We recognize ourselves as we join in a journey of reluctant surrender to the generally well-hidden, yet excruciating landscape of betrayal—from the devastation of breakdown to the grace of a spiritual breakthrough.

-There can be so much shame and humiliation surrounding abandonment, betrayal, infidelity or divorce that it is unusual for someone to be so open about what you go through.
-To trace the plunge into the abyss is in itself an extraordinary accomplishment.
+There can be so much shame and humiliation surrounding abandonment, betrayal, infidelity or divorce that to share this plunge into the abyss is in itself an extraordinary accomplishment.
 Love and the Mystery of Betrayal provides so much more, however, than a personal chronicle.
 Interviews, anecdotes and research, including up-to-date psychological, neurophysiological, and contemplative/spiritual references and reflections are interwoven skillfully, offering background knowledge and information about the little understood subjects of betrayal and the transformation of suffering required to get through it.

 See Excerpts on this site.

-Sandra’s writings have emerged from immersion and inquiry into the depths of interior life.
-As a phenomenologist, she bridges the world of scholar and visionary.
-Her call has been to navigate and bring light to the shadowlands—those subtle interior spheres that defy description and often appear frightening, painful, or unreal to the logical mind.
+Sandra’s writings have emerged from immersion and inquiry into interior life.
+As a phenomenologist, her work bridges the world of scholar and visionary.
+Her call has been to navigate and bring light to those subtle interior spheres that defy description and often appear frightening, painful, or unreal to the logical mind.

 In translating difficult personal experiences, she tracks them to their collective, archetypal roots.
-Her deep-diving explorations and research have helped many to name and to heal their suffering with truth and compassion.
+Her deep-diving explorations and research have helped many to name, understand and heal their suffering with truth and compassion.

-In her first book, Embrace of the Daimon, Sandra pioneered in exploring primeval spaces of the unconscious psyche and their relation to a developing feminine spirituality.
-Using a Jungian framework, she traces a rare account of a spontaneous eruption of taboo, wild stories and monstrous characters from the underground of the psyche.
+Her first award-winning book, Embrace of the Daimon, Sandra pioneered exploring primeval spaces of the unconscious psyche and their relation to feminine spirituality.
+Using a Jungian framework, she offers a rare account of a spontaneous eruption of taboo, wild stories and monstrous characters from the underground of the psyche.
 In the descending spirituality that emerges, she presents a practical method for healing the dangerous split between body, soul and spirit that afflicts our times.
 Reknown cultural historian, Richard Tarnas described her work as a “significant contribution to the phenomenology of altered states of consciousness.”

-In her latest book Love and the Mystery of Betrayal Sandra dives again into dark recesses of the psyche that traditionally resist description, this time to explore abandonment, betrayal trauma, and heartache.
-Casting betrayal as a profound initiation of the heart, she shares her own story while taking us through the classic stages of a dark night passage.
-She puts flesh on the bones of existing theories about trauma, trust and forgiveness to help those journeying through the grief of any loss of love and those who would help them recover.
-Meditation teacher, Tara Brach calls this “A powerful book that will serve many.”
+Her latest book, Love and the Mystery of Betrayal, was also honored with several awards.
+Sandra dives again here into dark recesses of the psyche that traditionally resist description, this time to explore grief, abandonment, trauma, and heartache.
+Casting betrayal as a profound initiation of the heart, she shares her own story while taking us through the classic stages of a “dark night of the soul” passage.
+She puts flesh on the bones of existing theories about trauma, trust and forgiveness to assist those journeying through the grief of loss, as well as those who would help them heal.

 Sandra currently lives and works in the Bay Area.